jkittley/soundman/README.md

 ```
 fab install_webserver -H raspberrypi.local
 ```
+**Note:** If you get an error like this: "Fatal error: Host key for raspberrypi.local did not match pre-existing key!".
+You may need to remove a previously registered SSH key for the domain raspberrypi.local.
+Do do this run: `ssh-keygen -R raspberrypi.local`.

 2. Now we need to upload the website for the first time.
 ```
 fab setup_website -H raspberrypi.local